-Defendant was sentenced on November 2, 2010.
-His one-year period for filing expired one year and ten days afterwards.
-(The filing period began to run at the end of the ten-day period in which he could have taken a direct appeal under Fed.
+Defendant was sentenced on March 14, 2012.
+His one-year period for filing a § 2255 motion expired one year and fourteen days afterwards.
+(The filing period began to run at the end of the fourteen day period in which he could have taken a direct appeal under Fed.
 R. App.
-P. 4(b)(1)(A)(i).)
-Therefore, defendant had until November 12, 2011, in which to file a § 2255 motion.
-Since he missed that deadline, he is barred from filing unless he can show that despite his best efforts, he was unable to find out that his counsel had not filed an appeal any earlier than March 13, 2012.
+P. 4(b)(1)(A)(I).)
+Therefore, defendant had until March 28, 2013, in which to file a § 2255 motion.
+Since he missed that deadline, he is barred from filing unless he can show that despite his best efforts, he was unable to find out that his counsel had not filed an appeal any earlier than May of 2014.
 If he can make that showing, his § 2255 motion will be considered timely.

 It is defendant's job to show that he could not have filed his motion any sooner, even with the exercise of due diligence.
 Montenegro v.
 United States, 248 F.3d 585, 590-93 (7th Cir.
 2001).
 I cannot tell from defendant's statement what specific steps he took to find out the status of his appeal, such as writing the court to ask whether an appeal had been filed.

 It is questionable whether defendant can make the necessary showing.
-He says that he found out a "year later" that his lawyer did not file an appeal on his behalf.
-If he means a year after his sentencing, that would have been in November 2011, yet he did not file any motion until March of 2013.

-Nevertheless, I will give defendant an opportunity to show why his motion was filed so late.
-At the same time, he should explain to the court how he can show either that he had good reasons for appealing, that is reasons that were not legally frivolous, or that he reasonably demonstrated to his counsel that he was interested in appealing.
+He says that "When it became evident that no such pending appeal were submitted, Movant, with the aid of prison tutors and law library staff, pursued his due process rights.
+Over such time, within two institutions, Movant researched his case and now presents the instant motion for the Court's review."
+Defendant does not indicate specifically when he discovered the appeal was not filed and what steps he took before that time, and when, to check on the status of his appeal.
+I will give defendant an opportunity to show why his motion was filed so late.
+At the same time, he should explain to the court how he can show either that he had good reasons for appealing, that his reasons were not legally frivolous or that he reasonably demonstrated to his counsel that he was interested in appealing.
 Bednarski v.
 United States, 481 F.3d 530, 536 (2007) (citing Roe v.
-Flores-Ortega, 528 U.S. 470, 479-80 (2000).
+Flores-Ortega, 528 U.S. 470, 479-80 (2000)).